-Length of sun tube – What is the length of the tube required internally to transfer the light from the underneath of the roof to the ceiling where you want the diffuser to be fitted.
-The longer this tube the more “bounces” the light has to make to reach its destination and therefore the more.
+Length of sun tube – What is the length of the tube required internally to transfer the light from the underneath of the roof, to the ceiling where you want the diffuser to be fitted?.
+The longer this tube is the more “bounces” the light has to make to reach its destination, and therefore the more light you will lose.

 Rigid or flexible sun tube ?

-Flexible tube - Most suited to shorter distances, normally 1.8 meters or less ( 6 feet ).
-Although cheaper to purchase and install because of faster fitting and a cheaper purchase price, the slightly crinkly reflective material will loose more light in a long tunnel.
-This is because the minute creases in the flexible tube bounce the light around a lot more than it’s rigid counterpart.
-Having said that, if you’re south’ish facing and don’t require more than 1.8 meters in length it can produce very good results.
+Flexible tube – Most suited to shorter distances, normally 1.8 metres or less (6 feet).
+Although cheaper to purchase and install because of faster fitting and a cheaper purchase price, the slightly crinkly reflective material will lose more light in a long tunnel.
+This is because the minute creases in the flexible tube bounce the light around a lot more than its rigid counterpart.
+Having said that, if you’re south’ish facing and don’t require more than 1.8 metres in length, it can produce very good results.

-Rigid tube - The best option if you are looking capturing the most light possible, if you have a long distance between the roof and the ceiling, or maybe if you cannot fit a sun tunnel on a south face and need to capture the most ambient light.
-Rigid sun tunnels are really essential for a sun tube length over 2 meters as you will loose a lot less of the captured light.
+Rigid tube – The best option if you are looking to capture the most light possible.
+If you have a long distance between the roof and the ceiling, or maybe if you cannot fit a sun tunnel on a south face and need to capture the most ambient light.
+Rigid sun tunnels are really essential for a sun tube length over 2 metres as you will lose a lot less of the captured light.

-How bright is a sun tunnel and how much light with a sun tunnel give me
+How bright is a sun tunnel and how much light will a sun tunnel give me

 A lot of sun tube or sun tunnel companies give out figures based on Lux or Lumens, but to the average potential sun tube buyer this will mean very little as we are so conditioned to household light bulbs and wattage figures.